 A guide to Spanish citizenship and permanent residence

-Long-term residence in Spain
+Applying for permanent residence in Spain

-Once you have lived in Spain legally for five uninterrupted years, non-EU nationals can apply for an EU long-term residence permit.
+Once you have legally lived in Spain for five uninterrupted years, non-EU nationals can apply for an 'EU long-term residence permit'.
 A long-term residence permit allows you to stay in Spain indefinitely working or otherwise, under the same conditions as Spanish citizens.

 When you have this permit, you can work freely and enjoy social services and benefits in Spain.
 You can generally move between other EU member states for up to three months, and longer for certain purposes if you’re granted a permit to do so.

 If you hold a Blue Card from another EU-member state, and have lived elsewhere in the EU for the same period, this also permits you to long-term residence in Spain as long as you have lived for two years in Spain beforehand.